A new rower wandered around the boathouse, looking at the rowing shells

 These are six places where I’ve wanted to know “What gives?” more than once.

-1. What Gives With The Different Classes of Rowing Shells?
+1. What Is The Difference Between Different Classes of Rowing Shells?

 There are two distinct ways rowing shells are classified.